metacpan/metacpan-cpan-extracted/distros/A/AWS-S3/README.markdown

 Optional.
 Should be an instance of [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent) or a subclass of it.

 Defaults to creating a new instance of [LWP::UserAgent::Determined](https://metacpan.org/pod/LWP::UserAgent::Determined)

+## honor\_leading\_slashes

+Optional.
+Boolean to set if bucket names should include any leading slashes when sent to S3 - defaults to zero

 # PUBLIC PROPERTIES